-So far, the watch is available in three versions: in 18-karat rose gold, in stainless steel and in a steel/gold mixt.
+So far, the Conquest Classic is available in three versions: in 18-karat rose gold, in stainless steel, and in a steel/gold mixt.
 From where I sit, the last one looks the most interesting: the combination of materials makes the somewhat boring body and bracelet look a lot more entertaining.

-As usual for the watchmaker, the Longines Conquest Classic is powered by a mass-produced ETA caliber that was fine-tuned exclusively for the brand.
+As usual, the Longines Conquest Classic uses a mass-produced ETA caliber fine-tuned exclusively for the brand.
 In this particular instance, this is the good old Longines caliber L619.2 self-winding movement that offers one of the best prices to reliability ratios and, of course, is a lot less expensive to keep in good working order than some proprietary mechanisms.

 Unlike the latter, the new Conquest Classic features a display back with a scratch-resistant sapphire crystal so you can always have a look at the caliber (although I doubt that it will strike you with anything close to refined decoration).

 Price (MSRP): $3400 (stainless steel) / $6100 (rose gold) / $4100 (two-tone, ref.
 L2.7188.8.131.52)